 Your promotional materials, your tour bills, your radio spots, each of these markets your band as you.
 What’s more, they take it one step further by saying your band of yous features you.
 “Friday night at the Palladium…Winger!
 Featuring Kip Winger.

 It’s like the New England Patriots calling themselves “Brady.”
-If everyone cut their hair and dressed like Brady.
+If every player cut their hair and dressed like Brady.

 This actually happened in the 1980s, in case you missed it.

-And what’s more impressive is that it worked.
+What’s more impressive is that it worked.
 Those chicks actually did dig it.
 They showed up for the party.
 And they bought millions of records.
-Talk about scoring.

 In fact, it worked so well that other guys did the same thing.